 Types of Family Therapy Approaches

-- Relationship Counseling
+- Relationship counseling

 Structural Family Therapy

-Strategic therapy is a style that involves five stages:
+Strategic therapy involves five main stages:

 - Social stage

 - Interactional stage